Submit Session Proposals and Single Abstracts

 - Business and Professional Practice

-Note: The NTPC strongly requests that no more than 2 submissions are made per person.
+Note: The NTPC strongly requests that no more than two submissions are made per person.

 Sessions are 60 or 90 minutes.
-Request specifically for 60-minute session proposals
+Request specifically for 60-minute session proposals.
+Consider developing a full session with a moderator and confirmed presenters.

 - Sessions without abstracts